AnuraagReddy123/ATMProject_CS19B031/README.md

 NOTE: Please don't close the Your Phone frame that pops up while changing PIN.
 Doing so might lead to unexpected errors.
 Let it close by itself.

-NOTE: PIN is stored in the encrypted format.
+NOTE: PIN is stored in the encrypted format (To prevent the owners of the banks to know what is the user's password).
 To see the original pin check the txt file present.